 The bright colors of early fall and Mount LeConte

 Soft overcast light brings out the diverse fall colors of the many plant species for which the Smokies are renowned.
 The brightly colored Sumacs species are found as shrubs or small trees and grow in subtropical and temperate regions throughout the world, especially in Africa and North America.
 The dried drupes of some species are ground to produce a tangy crimson spice, or infusions to make drinks.
 Other species have medicinal properties.
-Newfound Gap road, Great Smoky Mountains National Park, Tennessee, USA.Add to Cart Add to Lightbox
+Newfound Gap road, Great Smoky Mountains National Park, Tennessee, USA.Add to Lightbox

 All images and content Copyright © 2011-2017 Robert C Nunnington.
 All rights reserved.